-Since he's never referred to as Kang in this episode, it seems like the Kang has yet to appear.
-He Who Remains claims to be the last survivor of a multiversal war that broke out when multiple versions of him made contact after the multiverse was discovered in the 31st century.
+He Who Remains claims to be the last survivor of a multiversal war that involved multiple versions of him after the multiverse was discovered in the 31st century.

-The timeline dictator presents them with a choice -- kill him and let multiversal war break out again, or Loki and Sylvie take his place.
+The timeline dictator presents Loki and Sylvie with a choice: kill him and let multiversal war break out again, or take his place.
 He's lived a million lifetimes and has become tired (despite looking very fresh-faced indeed).

 Loki and Sylvie have a pretty epic fight over He Who Remains' fate, with the latter coming out on top (after a little Variant kissy time).
 She flings Loki back to the TVA and slays He Who Remains, which lets the timeline branch like crazy -- apparently letting many versions of Kang run amok across the multiverse.